makrai/notes/poth2311-adapters-lib.md

   * output aggregation
     * weighted (Wang+ 2021) and
     * attention-based (Pfeiffer+ 2021a)
-* training: the modularity of adapters allows using pre-trained adapter modules as initialization for further fine-tuning (Poth+ 2021; Vu+ 2022)
+* training: the modularity of adapters allows using pre-trained adapters as initialization for further fine-tuning (Poth+ 2021; Vu+ 2022)

 # 3 The Adapters Library 2

 * builds on many design decisions established in the initial AdapterHub release (Pfeiffer+ 2020a)
 * extensions with respect to AdapterHub
-  * ‘horizontally’
-    (eg many more pretrained neural architectures, adapter architectures)
+  * horizontally, eg many more pretrained neural architectures, adapter archits
-  * ‘vertically’ (eg new composition and processing capabilities)
+  * vertically, eg new composition and processing capabilities
 * Table 1 gives an overview of the novelties
 * The core features adopted from the initial release, facilitating its ease of use and wider adoption by researchers and practitioners, include: